jbcodeforce/db-play/docs/index.md

-# Database playground and CDC to kafka studies
+# Database playground

 !!!- "info"
-    Updated 8/20/2022 - postgres content
+    - Updated 8/20/2022 - postgres content
+    - Update 11/2024

-This repository supports simple studies for data base play (SQL, JPA) like db2, postgresql and mysql and change data capture to move data to kafka for example.
+This repository supports simple studies for database playground (SQL, JPA) using technologies like db2, postgresql or mysql.
+It is completed by study of some change data capture to move data from database to kafka topic.

-## SQL basic
+## SQL basics

+In the SQL language we can differentiate the **Data Definition Language (DDL)**, which are statements to create, change, or deleting tables, from **Data Modification Language (DML)**, which are used to define statements to modify the data and to do not change the metadata.

+The figure below illustrates some common basic patterns.

 ![](./images/sql-cheat-cheet.png)